perseusrealdeal/PerseusUISystemKit/README.md

 ### Swift Package Manager

-- As a package dependency so Package.swift should contain the following statements:
+- As a package dependency Package.swift should contain the following statements:

 ```swift
 dependencies: [